-Seven rescued after mezzanine floor collapses in London bar
+13 people injured after mezzanine collapses at London bar

 “My thoughts are with all those affected and their loved ones.
 Grateful to @Ldn_Ambulance and @TowerHamletsNow emergency response services for their support at this time.”

-The Metropolitan Police said they were called by the LAS at 4.47pm to reports of a partial building collapse at a pub.

-A police cordon has since been lifted.
+The Metropolitan Police said that a police cordon at the scene has since been lifted.

-Two More Years is a project set up in order for us to learn and grow.
-We are an independent team who are passionate about sustainable practices and delivering unforgettable experiences.

 Register for free to continue reading